helderseixas/covid-brazilian-municipalities/README.md

 The application of the *epyestim* method began with specifying the distribution for the Covid-19 generation time, approximating it based on the serial interval reported by Bi et al. [3] as $\sim \text{Gamma}(2.29, 0.36)$, with an average duration of 6.36 days.
 Furthermore, the delay between infection and symptom onset, representing the incubation period, was defined as $\sim \text{Lognormal}(1.57, 0.42)$, with an average time of 5.93 days [3].
 Other parameters configured in *epyestim* included a 28-day window size to smooth the cases time series, a 14-day window size for the final rolling average, one hundred bootstrap samples for estimating $R_{t}$, and a prior $R_{t}$ $\sim \text{Gamma}(9.90, 9.28)$.

+## Parameter optimization

+We utilized the stochastic differential evolution algorithm [4] in the Python Scipy library to optimize the model parameters.
+We configured this algorithm with specific parameters for optimization.
+These parameters included a maximum of 10,000 generations and a multiplier factor of five, ensuring that the total population size was five times the quantity of model parameters.
+Additionally, we employed an update strategy for the best solution vector once per generation, utilized the mutation strategy 'best1bin', and set a relative tolerance parameter of 0.01.
+For stringent convergence, we applied an absolute tolerance parameter of 0.
+We defined the mutation parameter range as (0.5, 1), with a recombination parameter 0.7.
+We initialized the algorithm using the Latin hypercube strategy and implemented an additional local optimization step after the global optimization process, employing the L-BFGS-B method.

 ## References
 [1] DATASUS.
 Banco de Dados de Síndrome Respiratória Aguda Grave - incluindo dados da COVID-19.
 Database: Gov.BR [Internet].
 Available from: https://opendatasus.saude.gov.br.
 Accessed: 2023 November 23.
 2022.

 [2] Anne Cori, Neil M Ferguson, Christophe Fraser, and Simon Cauchemez.
 "A new framework and software to estimate time-varying reproduction numbers during epidemics." *American Journal of Epidemiology* 178, no. 9 (2013): 1505-1512.

 [3] Qifang Bi, Yongsheng Wu, Shujiang Mei, Chenfei Ye, Xuan Zou, Zhen Zhang, Xiaojian Liu, Lan Wei, Shaun A Truelove, Tong Zhang, and others.
 "Epidemiology and transmission of COVID-19 in 391 cases and 1286 of their close contacts in Shenzhen, China: a retrospective cohort study." *The Lancet Infectious Diseases* 20, no. 8 (2020): 911-919.

+[4] Storn, R., & Price, K. (1997).
+Differential evolution-a simple and efficient heuristic for global optimization over continuous spaces. *Journal of Global Optimization*, 11(4), 341.